SysKitTeam/docs-point/governance-and-automation/automated-workflows/policy-automation.md

    * By clicking preview, you can also see if there are **any “Priority Overrides”** on any of your workspace
 * **Click the Create Rule button (6)** to finalize your selection

-The rule is automatically applied once you've created it.
+The rule is enabled once you've created it and will start applying defined policies for the workspaces that meet the defined conditions.

 ![Policy Automation - New Rule - Select Policy](../../.gitbook/assets/policy-automation_new-policy-third.png)
 ![Policy Automation - New Rule - Apply Policy](../../.gitbook/assets/policy-automation_new-policy-fourth.png)